ImageMagick/Usage-Markdown/convolve/index.md

 [![\[IM Text\]](kernel_comet.txt.gif)](kernel_comet.txt)

 Note how the defined location of the origin is on the left hand edge, and not in the center of the kernel.
-This is very unusual for a convolution kernel, and as as such produces a very unusual result.
+This is very unusual for a convolution kernel, and as such produces a very unusual result.

 It blurs the image out in one direction like a finger had smeared the surface of a wet painting, leaving a trail of color.
-Its a bit like the tail of a comet, or the trail left by a meteor, or falling star.
+It's a bit like the tail of a comet, or the trail left by a meteor, or falling star.

 ~~~
 convert face.png -morphology Convolve Comet:0x5  face_comet.png